-- 8 Philip said, "Lord, show us the Father and that will be enough for us." - 9 Jesus answered: "Don't you know me, Philip, even after I have been among you such a long time?
+8 Philip said, "Lord, show us the Father and that will be enough for us."

+9 Jesus answered: "Don't you know me, Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father.
 How can you say, 'Show us the Father'?
 10 Don't you believe that I am in the Father, and that the Father is in me?
 The words I say to you I do not speak on my own authority.
 Rather, it is the Father, living in me, who is doing his work.
 11 Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the works themselves.

 These verses from John 14 illustrate an aspect of the trinity which is often mocked by unbelievers for an apparent requirement for extended logical abstraction.
 It is asked: how can he be his own father?
-In the time travel interpretation it is very easy to see the meaning of Jesus' words.
+In the time travel interpretation, it is easy to see the meaning of Jesus' words.
 When God is Jesus as an older man, there is no way to enter the Kingdom of God but through God himself as a younger man before he had established his kingdom.
-When Jesus says that he does not speak by his own authority but by the authority of the father, one understands that the course of history was crafted by the Spirit of God to be such that Jesus' actions are the actions which lead to the establishment of God's kingdom.
-Then, the many deaths of Jesus are an iterative development process reliant on Jesus not loving his own life so much as to shrink from death.204
+When Jesus says that he does not speak by his own authority but by the authority of the father, one understands that Spirit of God crafted the course of history to be such that Jesus' actions are the actions which lead to the establishment of God's kingdom.
+Then, the many deaths of Jesus are an iterative development process reliant on Jesus and others not loving their own lives so much as to shrink from death.